KabirRoshan/Galactic-Moth/README.md

 - **Build your high score with lightbulbs:** Gather as many lightbulbs as possible to boost your high score and prove your survival skills in space.
 - **Avoid the TVs!** Colliding with a TV will force the UFO to watch an ad, so stay sharp and steer clear.
+- **Avoid the Snail balls!** Colliding with a snail ball will slow the UFO down making it more difficult to avoid objects coming your way!
 - **Reset your high score anytime:** Want a fresh start?
 You can easily reset your high score whenever you like.

 ## Credits